u-blox/ucxclient/README.md

 }
 ```

-## uConnectXpress API
+## u-connectXpress API
-This API is a higher level API that that simplifies communication with a 2nd gen uConnectXpress u-blox module.
+This API is a higher level API that that simplifies communication with a 2nd gen u-connectXpress u-blox module.
 Using this API eliminates the need of manually sending AT commands to the module.
-You will find the uConnectXpress API in the [ucx_api/](ucx_api) directory.
+You will find the u-connectXpress API in the [ucx_api/](ucx_api) directory.

 ### Example
 ```c